Skip to Content

 The Community Paediatrics Section established the Distinguished Community Paediatrician Award in 1999 to recognize a colleague(s) who has demonstrated a significant contribution to the field of community paediatrics.

-The recipient receives a commemorative award at a dinner held by the Community Paediatrics Section in his or her honour during the CPS Annual Conference.
+The recipient receives a commemorative award at a dinner held by the Community Paediatrics Section in their honour during the CPS Annual Conference.

 Nominations